-There was a surprising amount of interest in last month’s article where I discussed the fees for the microtransaction service Flattr and compared them with the fees at Patreon.
-I’m following up that article by comparing Flattr to Brave Payments, a service who is a service that more closely is trying to compete with Flattr.
+There was a surprising amount of interest in last month’s article where I discussed the fees for the micro-transaction service Flattr and compared them with the fees at Patreon.
+I’m following up that article by comparing Flattr to Brave Rewards, a service who is a service that more closely is trying to compete with Flattr.

 There are two main differences between the two services:

-- Brave Payments is limited to only pay out per domain (e.g. medium.com) whereas Flattr can reward individual creators on many platforms for sharing creative works (YouTube, Medium, Vimeo, GitHub, SoundCloud, Twitch, etc.) in addition to pages with a special meta tag and domains.
+- Brave Rewards is limited to only pay out per domain, e.g. medium.com, whereas Flattr can reward individual creators on many platforms for sharing creative works (YouTube, Medium, Vimeo, GitHub, SoundCloud, Twitch, etc.) in addition to pages with a special meta tag and domains.

-- Brave Payments only work with its own crypto-currency whereas Flattr works with regular credit cards and good old fashioned money.
+- Brave Rewards only work with its own crypto-currency whereas Flattr works with regular credit cards and good old fashioned money.

 |Service||Payment||Fee estimate||Paid to creators|